oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			* `source_type` - The source type for the instance.
 Use `image` when specifying the image OCID.
 Use `bootVolume` when specifying the boot volume OCID.
 	* `secondary_vnics` -
 		* `create_vnic_details` - Contains the properties of the VNIC for an instance configuration.
 See [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) and [Instance Configurations](https://docs.cloud.oracle.com/iaas/Content/Compute/Concepts/instancemanagement.htm#config) for more information.
+			* `assign_private_dns_record` - Whether the VNIC should be assigned a private DNS record.
+Defaults to true.
+See the `assignPrivateDnsRecord` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/20160918/CreateVnicDetails/) for more information.
 			* `assign_public_ip` - Whether the VNIC should be assigned a public IP address.
 See the `assignPublicIp` attribute of [CreateVnicDetails](https://docs.cloud.oracle.com/iaas/api/#/en/iaas/latest/CreateVnicDetails/) for more information.
 			* `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 			* `display_name` - A user-friendly name for the VNIC.
 Does not have to be unique.
 Avoid entering confidential information.